mpopv/drawline/README.md

 # drawline

-A Sass mixin that generates inline SVG background images by drawing simple shapes with an ASCII art syntax similar to `grid-template-areas`.
+A Sass mixin that generate an inline SVG background images by drawing a line with an ASCII art syntax similar to `grid-template-areas`.
+Ideal for generating simple decorative shapes like chevrons or arrows.

-⚠️ WIP ⚠️: Currently this will probably break when used for anything more complex than a single line or left- or right-facing chevron.

 # Installation